voxpupuli/puppet-prometheus_reporter/README.md

 - `environments` - [Array] If specified, only creates metrics on reports from these environments
 - `reports` - [Array] If specified, only creates metrics from reports of this type (changes, events, resources, time)
 - `stale_time` - [Integer] If specified, delete metric files for nodes that haven't sent reports in X days
+- `include_config_version` - [Boolean] If set to false, disables reporting of configuration version.
+Default: true

 Include `prometheus` in your Puppet reports configuration: